 The world of work is fast-transforming — bringing new opportunities and challenges.
 The positive trend is that the trade union movement is adapting to these changes.
 In the context of India, your efforts in mobilizing workers in the unorganized sector has contributed to the growth of memberships within the unions.
 This is significant.
 You should be proud of this achievement.
 Now is the time for you to come up with innovative strategies to reach out to the youth and the new entrants of the work force.

 One of the most significant issue that hinders our progress to social justice is child labour.
 We have to continue to protect our children from abuse and forced labour, they are the future and they should be in schools.

-The ILO New Delhi office, in collaboration with the tripartite constituents, will soon launch the current Decent Work Country Programme 2018-22.
-I would like to acknowledge the support of the government, employers’ organizations and trade unions for the implementation of the previous DWCP, and I look forward to our collective work on the next DWCP for 2018-2022.
+The ILO New Delhi office, in collaboration with the tripartite constituents is working under the framework of the Decent Work Country Programme 2018-22.
+I would like to acknowledge the support of the government, employers’ organizations and trade unions in the implementation of our DWCP programme.

 I will end by saying “Where trade unions are most firmly organized, there the rights of the people are most respected”.

 I wish you success and a productive day ahead.